dhardestylewis/TACC-Stampede2-Pegasus-GeoFlood/README.md

-# TACC Wrangler Pegasus Example
+# TACC Stampede2 Pegasus Example

-This is an example Pegasus workflow for running on the login node on TACC Wrangler.
+This is an example Pegasus workflow for running on the login node on TACC Stampede2.
 It is using a local HTCondor install for workflow/job management and Glite to transform HTCondor jobs into SLURM jobs.
 An overview of such setups can be found in the [Pegasus Glite Documentation](https://pegasus.isi.edu/documentation/glite.php).
-Currently, only one of the TACC Wrangler's submit nodes have the HTCondor/Glite stack (`login1.wrangler.tacc.utexas.edu`)
+Currently, only one of the TACC Stampede2's submit nodes have the HTCondor/Glite stack (`login6.stampede2.tacc.utexas.edu`)

 The workflow is the typical Black Diamond example used in the Pegasus tutorial.
 Please note: